Click on the Indicators below for More Information

 Time Series

-This time series shows the percent of communities moderately to highly engaged in recreational fishing in Alaska from 2009 to 2019.
-Between 2015 and 2019 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed no trend.
+This time series shows the percent of communities moderately to highly engaged in recreational fishing in Alaska from 2009 to 2020.
+Between 2015 and 2020 (highlighted in green) the percent of communities moderately or highly engaged in recreational fishing showed an increasing trend.

 Indicator Source Information